laminlabs/lamin-docs/docs/access-laminhub.md

 Rather than configuring storage & database permissions directly on AWS or GCP, LaminHub allows you to manage collaborators for databases & storages as intuitively as you manage access to git repositories on GitHub.

-In contrast to a closed SaaS product like GitHub, LaminHub leaves you in full control of your data with direct API access to storage & databases at your cloud provider.
+In contrast to a closed SaaS product like GitHub, LaminHub leaves you in full control of your data with direct API access to storage & databases on AWS or GCP.

 How does it work?
 Based on an identity provider (Google, GitHub, SSO, OIDC) and a role-based permission system, LaminDB users automatically receive federated access tokens for resources on AWS or GCP.